Sunday, July 9, 2017

 I thanked him and went in search of my lost sisters.

-I lost the forty dollars that were in my shorts pocket, and I had to go back to the car for more cash.
+I lost the forty dollars in my shorts pocket and had to go back to the car for more cash.

 I thought I was lost!